orionrobots/orionrobots.github.io/_posts/2005-05-01-recycling-batteries.md

 Finally - Ikea recycle batteries, and in most stores actually have a place to dump used batteries, so next time you shop there - take all your spent batteries with you.

+## 2020 Update

+Local supermarkets are starting to have battery recycling facilities.